mcfatbeard57/langchain_RAG_demo/README.md

 2. **Query the Chroma DB:**

 ```
-python query_data.py "How does Alice meet the Mad Hatter?"
+python query_data.py "What does Gunslinger sacrifices to meet with Man in Black?"
 ```

 ## OpenAI Account Setup